tfabris/BlueGigaEmpeg/README.md

 Note: The coloring of the supplied jumper wires is random and arbitrary.
-They are each colored differently, so that you can tell which ones were soldered to which IIS pads, but their particular colors are not intended to match anything.
+They are each colored differently, so that you can tell which ones were soldered to which I2S pads, but their particular colors are not intended to match anything.

 When soldering, make sure the jumper wires and the solder joints are flat to